 Once sanded and masked, we sent them back to Different By Design to be sprayed with finish.

-The finished boards showed up and we went to work assembling them.
+The finished boards showed up and we went to work assembling them, something you’re going to want a good carpenter’s axe for if you’re going to do it yourself, as we found out.
 This meant first going through and manually drilling diagonal holes in everything for pocket screws, and then masking around all of the seams where we would be applying glue.
 Not only would the three billion tabs and pockets act like Legos to hold our cabinets together, we would also be using gorilla glue and pocket screws.
 It’s the “belt, suspenders, and bailing wire” method.

 One by one, we put together the cabinet modules.
 We put glue in the pockets and along the seams, fit them together, added the pocket screws, and then clamped the bejeezus out of them while the glue dried.